daochenzha/2048/README.md

 # 2048 game on FPGA
 ## Intro

-This VHDL script implements a 2048 game on a FPGA development board.
+This VHDL script implements 2048 game on FPGA development board.
 I design it when conducting EDA course projects.
 Just for fun!
 See the photo at the end of the file.

-## Required hardware/software
+## Required hardwares/softwares

 FPGA development board